elswob/neo4j-build-pipeline/ADDING_DATA.md

 Note, if just testing out the demo data, this step can be skipped.

 - if new node type make a new directory, e.g. `mkdir workflow/scripts/nodes/drug`
+- all property values for both nodes and relationships should have no spaces

 To access source files specified in `data_integration.yml` use the key/value pairs, e.g.